 Credit Card Myth #2: It is best to avoid credit cards and use a debit card instead.

-Certainly if you are prone to over-charging using a debit card that only allows you to spend up to the amount in your bank account can be helpful.
-Though, this tactic is not doing anything to improve your credit score or develop credit history or payment history.
+Certainly, if you are prone to over-charging using a debit card that only allows you to spend up to the amount in your bank account can be helpful.
+Though, this tactic is not doing anything to improve your credit score or develop a credit history or payment history.

 Your credit score is a reflection of your behavior when you borrowed money previously.
 Lenders look at your credit score as a measure of your likelihood to repay the money you borrow.
 Since debit cards do not involve a bank lending you money, debit cards are not considered in the calculation of your credit score.